IanHo2019/DID_Handbook/README.md

   * `treatment` indicates a unit that is treated at/after a specific time period.
   * `vce(vcetype)` is a required option specifying what methods used for estimating variance.
 The available inference methods include `bootstrap`, `jackknife`, `placebo`, and `noinference`.
 If only one unit is treated, then bootstrap and jackknife methods cannot be used.
 For using placebo method, we need at least one more control unit than treated unit.

-Something noteworthy is that we can use the `graph` and `g1on` options to create figures (as Figure 1 in [Arkhangelsky et al., 2022](https://doi.org/10.1257/aer.20190159)) displaying unit weights (in scatter plot), time weights (in area plot), and outcome trends (in line plot).
+Following the regression, we can use the `graph` and `g1on` options to create figures (as Figure 1 in [Arkhangelsky et al., 2022](https://doi.org/10.1257/aer.20190159)) displaying unit weights (in scatter plot), time weights (in area plot), and outcome trends (in line plot).

+In certain settings, we may want to include some covariates based on which treated and control units will be adjusted.
+The adjustment procedure is:
+  1. Regress the outcome variable ($Y$) on the covariates ($X$) and get coefficient estimates $\hat{\beta}$.
+  2. Calculate the residuals for each observation: $Y_{it}^{res} = Y_{it} - X_{it}\hat{\beta}$.
+  3. Applying SDID process to the residuals.

+This procedure removes the impact of changes in covariates from the outcome variable prior to searching for the synthetic control; this is why it is called a "pre-processing task".
+The `sdid` command gives us the `covariates( )` option for doing covariate adjustment conveniently.
+Note that as of now there are two ways of finding the coefficient estimates $\hat{\beta}$:
+  * `optimized` (default option), implementing an efficient optimizatio procedure from [Frank & Wolfe (1956)](https://doi.org/10.1002/nav.3800030109).
+This method may lead to bias in estimating ATTs in some settings.
+  * `projected`, proposed by [Kranz (2022)](https://github.com/skranz/xsynthdid/blob/main/paper/synthdid_with_covariates.pdf), running a TWFE regression of the outcome variable on included covariates (using only observation that are *never treated*).
+This method, compared to the former one, saves lots of computation time because it uses only one simple regression.

 ---